IIED-org/E_and_U/README.md

 We use the Config Split module to separate configuration intended for specific environments.
 We have splits for local, dev, stage and live.
-In the docroot/sites/default/settings.ddev.php file we include the
+In web/sites/default/settings.ddev.php file we include the
 following:

 ```